openlawteam/docs/docs/openlaw-object/README.md

 **Response**

-Returns an array of objects containing information about the rendered agreements, including a nested [`StructuredAgreement` object](#structuredagreement) and a nested [`TemplateExecutionResult` object](#templateexecutionresult) for each agreement.
+Returns an array of objects each containing information about a rendered agreement, including a nested `StructuredAgreement` type, which includes information about a rendered agreement, and a nested `TemplateExecutionResult` type, which includes information about the executed template.

 Example